junxit/us-congress-bills-114/metadata.md

 - 2015-08-06 — Message on Senate action sent to the House.
 - 2015-09-08 — Received in the House.
 - 2015-09-08 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-10-09 — Ordered to be Reported by Unanimous Consent.
+- 2016-07-21 — Referred sequentially to the House Committee on the Judiciary for a period ending not later than Dec.
+31, 2016 for consideration of such provisions of the bill as fall within the jurisdiction of that committee pursuant to clause 1(I) of rule X.
+- 2016-07-21 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-695, Part I.
+- 2016-07-21 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-695, Part I.
+- 2016-12-30 — Committee on the Judiciary discharged.
+- 2016-12-30 — Committee on the Judiciary discharged.
+- 2016-12-30 — Placed on the Union Calendar, Calendar No. 707.